 Thursday, March 5, 8 p.m. in Room 917 of the UMass Campus Center

 On Thursday, March 5, Susan Albertine of the Association of American Colleges and Universities will present “Should Liberal Education Embrace Global/Public Health?
 And If So, How?”

 Presented by the Five College Culture, Health and Science Program, Dr. Albertine’s lecture will make the case for the value that liberal education can bring to learning for global health.

 The Five College Schools Partnership will commemorate its 30th anniversary with an education dialogue on the topic, “What can we do locally about equity in our schools?”
 The first in a series of education dialogues, this event is being held 4–8 pm on Thursday, March 5 at the UMass Springfield Center in Springfield.

-The 12th Annual Five College PoetryFest will be held at 7:30 p.m.
-Wednesday, March 12, in Pruyne Lecture Hall in Fayerweather Hall at Amherst College.
+The 13th Annual Five College PoetryFest will be held 7:30 p.m.
+Wednesday, March 4, in Gamble Auditorium at Mount Holyoke College.
 The event is free and open to the public.